 The Tamron has a 72mm filter thread and the Sigma has a larger 77mm thread.
 Smaller filters are cheaper, but 77mm filters are something of a standard for pro lenses and therefore more versatile.

 As with most consumer zooms, both lenses feature inner tubes that extend when zooming from 17mm to 50mm.
 Luckily neither lens has a rotating front element meaning polarizing filters can be used without any annoyance.
 Both feature similarly sized, rubberized zoom and focus rings.
 The Tamron’s zoom ring was a bit too stiff for my liking.

-The Sigma ships with Sigma’s signature “EX” style zipped lens case that is great for travelling, while the Tamron comes without any protective pouch at all.
+The Sigma ships with Sigma’s signature “EX” style zipped lens case that is great for traveling, while the Tamron comes without any protective pouch at all.
 Both lenses come with petal-shaped lens hoods.